nathannye/crawl-me-maybe/README.md

 Framework-agnostic tools for CMS-driven SEO.

-Other plugins place most of the work on editors, schema markup and metadata that users must fill in by hand, usually duplicating content that already exists.
-These libraries flip this and advocate for passing that content once in your template and saving editors the effort.
+Most SEO tooling pushes the work onto editors: extra schema fields, repeated metadata, and a pile of content that already exists somewhere else in the CMS.

+Crawl me maybe takes the opposite approach.
+Editors fill in the few things that actually need editorial control, and the rest is derived from your existing content model in the frontend.

 ---